SiliconLabs/wisun-br-linux/README.md

 ## Prerequisites

-This project provides a daemon which is responsible of running the Wi-SUN protocol high-level layers.
-It is paired with an RF device (Radio Coprocessor, RCP) handling the low-level layers and RF activities.
+This project provides the `wsbrd` daemon which is responsible for running the Wi-SUN protocol high-level layers.
+It is paired with an RF device RCP (Radio Co-Processor) handling the low-level layers and RF activities.
 The RCP devices currently supported are the EFR32FG12 and EFR32MG12.

-The EFR32 needs to be flashed with a specific firmware in order to communicate with the daemon.
-This firmware is provided in a binary format.
-To help users deploy and evaluate the solution, a repository [wisun-br-linux-docker][1] is provided.
+The RCP needs to be flashed with a specific firmware in order to communicate with the daemon.
+This firmware is provided in binary format.
+To help users deploy and evaluate the solution, a [wisun-br-linux-docker][1] repository is provided.
 It contains a bundle of all the necessary software components (including a compiled RCP firmware) to run the Linux Wi-SUN border router.

-The communication between the Linux host and the EFR32 is supported through a serial link (UART).
-Thanks to the Silicon Labs mainboard, the serial link is provided over a USB communication.
-The device `/dev/ACMx` should appears when you plug the mainboard.
+The communication between the Linux host and the RCP is supported through a serial link (UART).
+On Silicon Labs mainboards, this serial link is provided over USB.
+The `/dev/ACMx` device should appear when you plug the mainboard.

 [1]: https://github.com/SiliconLabs/wisun-br-linux-docker

+## Cloning wisun-br-linux

+If it is not yet done, start by cloning his repository:

+    git clone git@github.com:SiliconLabs/wisun-br-linux.git

-## Compile
+## Compiling

 The build requires `libnl-3-dev`, `libnl-route-3-dev`, `cmake`.
 It is also recommended to have `libsystemd` (note that it can be replaced by `elogind` if